Husky Chihuahua Mix (Huskyhuahua) Breed information

 Since both Huskies and Chihuahuas are prone to shedding, it is likely that Chihuahua Husky Mixes will also shed.

-However, the amount of shedding may varydepending on which parent breed the dog takes after most.
+However, the amount of shedding can vary depending on which parent breed the Husky-Chakes takes after most after.

 For example, if a Husky-Chihuahua mix takes after its Husky parent, it may shed more than if it takes after its Chihuahua parent.
 However, there is no guarantee that a Husky-Chi will inherit the non-shedding coat of a Chihuahua.